ryscet/allegro_project/Readme.md

 Scrapy is used for web scraping.

-Scrapy saves the data to sqlite db (AllegroSales.db), flask reads it from there.
+Scrapy saves the data to sqlite database (AllegroSales.db), flask reads it from there.

-Flask is used to diplay the results in a web-app.
+Flask is used to display the results in a web-app.

 Project is running in docker.